 Planning on handing out treats instead of walking the neighborhood?
 Please consider having a non-edible treat option for those little darlings who are 1 in 13 children who live with a food allergy.
 All you have to do is display a teal pumpkin on your front porch that tells all food allergy heroes that you have a safe option available to make all of their trick-or-treating dreams come true.
 It will truly make their night!

 Traditional neighborhood trick-or-treating have you a little worried?
-Maybe your candy grabbing accomplices have legs too little to make it past the first few houses.
+Maybe your candy-grabbing accomplices have legs too little to make it past the first few houses.
 Enter the ever-popular trend of Trunk-or-Treating.
-Basically, a group of parents gathers together (usually in a school or church parking lot), decorate their trunks with all things Halloween and then kids are encouraged to wander from trunk to trunk collecting their treats!
+Basically, a group of parents gathers together (usually in a school or church parking lot) to decorate their trunks with all things Halloween and then kids are encouraged to wander from trunk to trunk collecting their treats!
 Easy peasy.
 Bonus points when you don’t have to worry about your kiddos sputtering out after only a few stops.

 Just a few reminders for enjoying this holiday safely: